 Please note, after you have started the process to submit your online application, you may keep track of the status of materials via http://www.admissions.ufl.edu/appstatus.html

-- If you are currently a graduate student enrolled at UF in another graduate program (master’s), please contact Amy Davis at email@example.com.
+- If you are currently a graduate student enrolled at UF in another graduate program (Master’s or PhD), please contact Amy Davis at firstname.lastname@example.org for application instructions.

-The graduate program in biomedical sciences generally accepts transfer students only when they are accompanying a faculty member who is moving to the University of Florida.
-All other applicants must apply for regular fall semester admission and provide a letter from their current adviser or program director stating that they are in good academic standing and the reasons for seeking a transfer.
-Transfer of credits from another institution to count toward a UF Ph.D. degree is subject to the limits and conditions set forth by the UF Graduate School.
+The Graduate Program in Biomedical Sciences accepts transfer students only when they are accompanying a faculty member who is moving to the University of Florida.
+All other applicants must apply for regular Fall semester admission.
+Transfer of credits from another institution to count toward a University of Florida Ph.D. degree is subject to the limits and conditions set forth by the UF Graduate School.

 Once you have submitted your application, please allow time for your application to be reviewed.
 If you are selected for an interview and we require additional information, we will contact you.